• Skip to primary navigation

 • Meetings: No private meetings in isolated areas (even with parent permission!)
 No 1:1 outside of the church – this includes field trips, car rides, going for coffee etc.

-• Touching: All touch must be welcomed by the other person.
+• Touching: All touch must be welcomed and appropriate.

 • Restrooms: Only a parent or guardian will assist in the restroom.